kcorkan/rafj-utilities/README.md

 To pass in a certificate bundle or folder for verification, use the -c flag for either of the commands.

 ### Pre-requisites

+#### Get Temporary Tokens for authentication
-(1) Api token for authentication in both the source and target systems.
+(1) Api token for authentication in **both** the source and target systems.
 This token will be used to do all operations in these scripts.

 To create an API token, see instructions [here](https://techdocs.broadcom.com/us/en/ca-enterprise-software/agile-development-and-management/rally-platform-ca-agile-central/rally/integrating-top/connectors/ppm-integrations/adapter-for-jira/jira-adapter-configuration-guide.html) under Configure the App Settings.
 Instead of creating a new Dashboard User, you will need to create a new admin user as you will need full read privileges in the source system and full read-write privileges in the target system.
 Alternatve instructions for creating a new admin user/token can also be found [here](https://ca-broadcom.wolkenservicedesk.com/external/article?articleId=219256 ).